kwirk/eventgallery/admin/doc/readme.md

 	- _Sort By_ defines the direction and the attribute which is used the sort the events.
 	- _Intro Text_ defines a text for the events page.
 Usually displayed on top of the page.
 	- _Tags_ defines which tag a event need to get displayed on this list of events.
-	- _Max events on Page_ How many events should we show?
-If you have 456 and set the number to 20, it'll show only 20.
+	- _Max events per Page_ How many events should we show per page until the paging bar will appear.
-	- _Max big events_ Defines who many events we show as big event tiles.
-	- _Number of Thumbnails_ how many thumbnails do we want to show per event? (since 2.6.3 unused for big events)
-	- _Thumbnail width_ defines the width of a thumbnail for each type of element (since 2.6.3 unused for big events)
-	- _Max middle events_ how many of the events should we show medium sized?
-	- _Show Thumbnails_ guess what...
-	- _show more link_ Show a link to the simple list where show all the available events.
 	- _show exif_ If EXIF information for an image are available this toggle switches them on or off.
 	- _show event text_ Defines to show the text for an event on the event list.
 	- _show date_ You can toggle the appearance of the date for the events show within this menu item